Youth Football (ages 13 to 17)

 Non-graded teams are put together by grade coordinators, who will aim to place your child with their friends or kids from the same school.
 The focus for these teams is fun, and additional opportunities are available to those who wish to work their way into a selected team next season.

 Games are 11-a-side (including a goalkeeper).
 Teams usually have 14 players, allowing for three substitutes.
-Teams play one 60 minute (13th Grade) or 70 minute (u15s) game each Saturday.
+Teams play one 60 minute (U13s) or 70 minute (U15s) game each Saturday.

-The time and location for each week’s games is determined by a draw published by Capital Football, which can be found here.
+The time and location for each week’s game is determined by a draw published by Capital Football, which can be found here.

 The format for team trainings will depend on whether your child is playing in a selected team or a social team.

 Selected teams participate in the Swifts Talent Centre programme.
-Swifts is the club’s high performance programme, designed to provide high quality and challenging trainings.
+Swifts Talent Centre is the club’s high performance programme, designed to provide high quality and challenging trainings.
+As an accredited NZF Talent Development Programme provider we follow high level delivery standards.

-Swifts involves three trainings a week delivered by club coaches.
+Swifts Talent Centre involves three trainings a week delivered by our qualified club coaches.
 Selected teams also participate in a range of pre- and post-season tournaments.

-More information on Swifts can be found on the Swifts website here.
+More information on the Swift Talent Centre can be found on the Swifts website here.

 Please note that selected players are required to pay an additional fee upon selection, to help contribute towards the cost of coaching, turf hireage and tournament entry fees associated with Swifts.